A Fiber Rich Diet Is the Secret to Better Health

 Fiber Rich Diet

-I’ve always known fiber was necessary, but I never truly prioritized it—not because I don’t care about my health, but because it felt like one more thing to manage.
-About a year ago, I was diagnosed with gastritis caused by bile backing up into my stomach, a side effect of having my gallbladder removed, and the mountain of medications I was taking while going through treatment for tonsil cancer.
-Bile is highly damaging to the stomach lining. , so I went on a deep dive trying to figure out how to get it out of my stomach.
+I’ve always known fiber was necessary, but I never truly prioritized it.
+About a year ago, I was diagnosed with gastritis caused by bile backing up into my stomach, a side effect of having my gallbladder removed.
+Bile is highly damaging to the stomach lining.
 Instead of masking the issue with medication, I focused on finding the root cause and treating it, with my doctor’s approval.
 The answer?
 Fiber.

-Bile binds to fiber and is carried out of the body, which helps lower cholesterol.
-I committed to a fiber-rich diet and added a daily fiber supplement.
-My goal was 10 grams of psyllium fiber a day.
-It took about a month to work my way up to that while also incorporating high-fiber foods.
+Bile binds to fiber and is carried out of the body, which is how it can help lower cholesterol.
+I committed to a fiber-rich diet plus 10 grams of psyllium fiber as a powdered supplement.
 Three months later, my stomach had healed, the bile was gone, and my cholesterol dropped by 70 points.
-I wanted to share my story because fiber didn’t just “help”—it healed me.
+I wanted to share my story because fiber didn’t just help me.
+It healed me.

 What Does Fiber Do For The Body

 I’m obviously not a doctor, and most of this information can be found online.
-I won’t spend too much time here because what I really want to show you is how easy it is to eat a fiber-rich diet with the right foods and a simple plan.
 Prioritizing fiber can have a profound positive impact on your overall health.

-Fiber slows carb absorption, helping prevent blood sugar spikes and crashes. - Promotes Satiety
+- Stabilizes Blood Sugar: Fiber slows carb absorption, helping prevent blood sugar spikes and crashes.

 The beauty of fiber is that it’s a relatively harmless way to improve your health.
 Having said that, if you’re dealing with chronic issues or are on medications, you should always ask your doctor.